 1. Principles and practices.¶

-I’ve read the fab charter
+I’ve read the fab charter and signed the student agreement.

 Currently RFID is the preferred technology for farm animals identification, in Mexico this is something that has been unsuccessfully deployed due to multiple factors, but the most important one is supply chain and distribution.